coolujjwal/Grid-Path-Generator/README.md

        2. User can insert Wall or Obstacles any number of times Similarly He can remove it also.
        3. User can change the size of Grid (By default it is 42 X 60).
 The maximum size is also 42 X 60.
        4. If there is no Path Exist for a Grid then an Alert box will Pop-up.
-       5. In the Algorithm which is Implemented, Only Right and Down moves have been considered.
+       5. In the Algorithm which is Implemented, Only Left, Right, Up and Down moves have been considered.

 # Screen Shots